Games for UU kids and adults

 [Ed] Annie stole the cookies from the cookie jar!

-Everyone does the claps — they help keep the group in rhythm.
+Everyone does the claps.
+They help keep the group in rhythm.

 The hard version, for older kids: Once you’ve learned the basic chant, go around the circle and everyone says their name.
 Now you’re ready to play.
 In the example above, the leader starts things off by naming Ed.
 Ed names Annie.
 Next Annie chants the lines that Ed had been chanting, and she will say someone else’s name to pass things along to that person.
-Each person in turn goes, naming someone who hasn’t yet been named, until there’s no one left but the leader who started the whole thing off — the leader can end the game by chanting, “No one stole the cookies from the cookie jar?” or by naming another person, in which case you play another round.
+Each person in turn goes, naming someone who hasn’t yet been named, until there’s no one left but the leader who started the whole thing off.
+The leader can end the game by chanting, “No one stole the cookies from the cookie jar?” or by naming another person, in which case you play another round.

 The easy version, for younger kids: The leader is always the one who chants the line, “(Name) stole the cookies from the cookie jar!”